Monte Rosa Hut

-The Monte Rosa Hut (Monte Rosa Hütte) is a mountain hut located near Zermatt on the Monte Rosa massif (up to 4634 m) and above the Grenzgletscher (Border Glacier) sitting on a glacier-free rocky part called Untere Plattje at an altitude of 2883 m.
+The Monte Rosa Hut (Monte Rosa Hütte) is a mountain hut located near Zermatt on the Monte Rosa massif (up to 4634 m) and above the Grenzgletscher (Border Glacier) sitting on a glacier-free rocky part called Untere Platte at an altitude of 2883 m.
 It is owned by the Swiss Alpine Club.
 The hut is the start of the normal route to the summit and other mountains in the area.
 The first hut was built in 1894–1895 just next to the then still much higher Border Glacier at an altitude of 2795 m.
 A completely new building was inaugurated in 2009, a hi-tech, energy-wise almost self-sufficient, environmentally friendly mountain hut based on wood with an aluminium shell.

 Location

 The Monte Rosa Hut lies on the western side of Monte Rosa massif, on the place named Untere Plattje.
-It dominates the Grenzgletscher (Border Glacier) to the south and west, and further down the Gorner Glacier, and is surrounded by many four-thousanders, such as Dufourspitze, Liskamm, Castor, Pollux, Breithorn and Matterhorn.
+It dominates the Grenzgletscher (Border Glacier) to the south and west, and further down the Gorner Glacier, and is surrounded by many four-thousanders, such as Nordend, Dufourspitze, Liskamm, Castor, Pollux, Roccia Nera and the Breithorn.

-The hut can be reached using the Gornergratbahn; from the station Rotenboden a trail leads to the Gorner Glacier.
-Then the Gornergletscher has to be crossed (usually marked itinerary), then over the lower end of the Grenzgletscher, finally at around 2,600 m the trail continues directly to the hut.
+The hut can be reached using the Gornergratbahn; from the station Rotenboden a trail leads to the Gorner Glacier (blue and white paint markings).
+Then the Gornergletscher has to be crossed (route usually marked with poles), then over the lower end of the Grenzgletscher, finally at around 2,600 m the trail continues directly to the hut (blue and white paint markings).